 Part 2: Mirroring Android Devices to TV using Wi-Fi

 The Roku stick has quickly gained popularity among Android users because it supports over 1000 apps and is easy to use.
 That’s why it’s recommended that you use their professional app.
 Two good choices to mirror your Android on your TV are the Roku 3 and the Roku Streaming Stick (HDMI).
-Roku are constantly updating their software so that it can run more apps.
+Roku is constantly updating their software so that it can run more apps.
 Roku sticks work great with Android devices running Android 4.4.2.
 If you want to mirror your Android device to the TV properly then your Android device needs to be connected to your Wi-Fi.
 This way the two devices can connect.
 Know more about how to use Plex on Roku.

 You can also use All Cast and Twonky Beam to mirror your Android to TV effectively.
 Always check with your device manufacturer to see if they have instructions of their own on how you can mirror your screen.
 Here is how to mirror an Android device to TV using Wi-Fi.

 1. Go to the settings on your phone and select “connections”.
-When you get there find “Screen Mirroring” and set it to on to enable screen mirroring.
+When you get there to find “Screen Mirroring” and set it to on to enable screen mirroring.
 Scan for devices to connect to and then just select your Roku device to pair them up.

 2. When you select Roku you’ll see a dialog window that tells you the device is trying to connect to the Roku.
 As soon as the connection is made it should start mirroring straight away.

 Because you need to make the Android device compatible, you should consider rooting your device.
-When you root your phone it unlocks a lot of potential and will help you mirror your phone to your TV and even another Android device.
+When you root your phone it unlocks a lot of potentials and will help you mirror your phone to your TV and even another Android device.
 It’s recommended that you root your Android using the dr.fone toolkit – Android Root program to root your phone.
 It’s easy to root your Android device no matter what make or model it is.
 When you root your Android phone are able to adjust any setting on your phone and you are able to use more programs and apps with it.
 So when you’ve rooted your device it can connect with any Roku device, even if it’s not compatible with it.
 It’s your best option if you’ve bought a Roku device only to find out that your device isn’t compatible.